claudio-silva/grunt-angular-builder/README.md

 Code like the examples above will work just fine with the builder tool.

-Nevertheless, if your code consists only of module definitions, with no private functions or variables, you do not need to wrap it.
+Nevertheless, if your code consists only of module definitions, with no private functions or variables, you **don't need** to wrap it.

 For example:

 ```js